RedHatInsights/frontend-components/packages/components/doc/breadcrumbs.md

+# Deprecated

+Breadcrumbs from FE component shouldn't be used anymore.
+Instead use [Breadcrumb](https://patternfly-react.surge.sh/documentation/react/components/breadcrumb) from PF repository

 # Breadcrumbs
 This component is to show user from where he came and to easilly go back number of times.